spatie/laravel-settings/README.md

 **Under development, do not use!**

 So you've got an application with some settings, these settings are stored within your database, a redis instance or something else and you want to have access to them through your whole application.
-Wouldn't it be cool if these settings were typed objects your ide understands that you could inject everywhere?
+Wouldn't it be cool if these settings were typed objects that you could inject everywhere in your application?
+With as an added bonus that your ide can typehint these settings?

 In this package you can create a settings DTO: